-Students who are seeking course waivers must submit (1) a letter listing the courses in which you are seeking a waiver; (2) a copy of the syllabus for each course that is being requested and, (3) an unofficial transcript that includes grades for the requested course waivers.
-In some cases, faculty may also request evidence of performance in the course (including copies of a paper, a presentation in class, etc.).
+Students who are seeking course waivers must submit the following:

+- 1. A letter listing the courses in which you are seeking a waiver; - 2.
+Copy of the syllabus for each course that is being requested and, - 3.
+An unofficial transcript that includes grades for the requested course waivers. - 4.
+For waiver of the Techniques of Counseling class, submit information on practicum/internship sites and supervisor(s) evaluations.

+In some cases, the program may also request evidence of performance in the course (including copies of a paper, a presentation in class, etc.).
 This may involve behavioral demonstration of competency including a supervised administration of test instruments, a screening examination administered by a faculty member in the relevant area, etc.